willdurand/willdurand.github.io/_posts/2022-06-21-deep-dive-into-containers.md

 The first example pipes `wttr.in` to a first container that reads from its standard input (`stdin`) in order to call `wget`, which will print its output to `stdout` (workaround for not having `curl` in the container).
-This first container should be automatically removed when it is done because the `--rm` option is specified).
+This first container should be automatically removed when it exits because the `--rm` option has been specified.

 The output of the first container is piped into a second container (running an "alpine" image from a different registry), which will only take the first 7 lines of the input it receives.

 We then get the final output of these commands into our terminal 🎉

 ```console
 $ echo 'wttr.in' \